Triathlon ACT Safe Return To Triathlon Training Guidelines

 ACT Government Overview (10 August 2020)

-ACT Government will introduce Phase 2.2+ of the recommencement of social sporting activity, organized sport.
-Phase 2.2+ focuses on social participation, training and activities within small groups (up to 100 participants including coaches or instructors) with continuing emphasis on physical distancing and personal, respiratory hygiene.
+ACT Government will introduce Phase 3.1 of the recommencement of social sporting activity, organized sport.
+Phase 3.1 focuses on social participation, training and activities within small to medium groups (up to 100 athletes including coaches or instructors and up to 100 spectators, as long as 4 square meter rule applies) with continuing emphasis on physical distancing and personal, respiratory hygiene.
 Under this second phase, physical contact, sharing of equipment and use of communal facilities is discouraged.
 If there is a requirement for equipment to be shared, then this equipment will need to be cleaned with disinfectant after each use and between sessions.
-It is understood that Phase 2.2+ will aim to progressively reintroduce groups greater than 100 with allowances for spectators and competitions and the use of indoor sports and respective venues.
+It is understood that Phase 3.1 will aim to progressively reintroduce groups greater than 100 athletes and 100 spectators and competitions and the use of indoor sports and respective venues.
 General hygiene and physical distancing principles will continue to apply.

 The term “community sport” or “social sport” includes any organised sporting activity, be it through community clubs, commercial providers, individual activities or high performance training programs.

 Key notes: (2)

-- Phase 2.2+ resumption, allows for outdoor and indoor (based on 4 square meter rule) activities to recommence in medium, groups of up to 100 people, including coaches or instructors.
-Numbers are restricted to a maximum of 100, including coaches or instructors, to ensure that the risk of transmission of COVID-19 is minimised, and to maximize the effectiveness of contact tracing of an incident or should there be another outbreak.
+- Phase 3.1 resumption, allows for outdoor and indoor (based on 4 square meter rule) activities to recommence in medium, groups of up to 100 athletes, including coaches or instructors and up to 100 spectators, as long as 4 square meter rule applies.
+Numbers are restricted to a maximum of 100 athletes, including coaches or instructors and up to 100 spectators, as long as 4 square meter rule applies, to ensure that the risk of transmission of COVID-19 is minimised, and to maximize the effectiveness of contact tracing of an incident or should there be another outbreak.

 - Small to medium groups are required to be maintained at all times, with no intentional physical contact and that there is promotion of general hygiene and physical distancing, at all times.